-At international level, UN Treaty Bodies which have addressed the issue of physical punishment of children include: the Committee Against Torture (CAT) which monitors the Convention Against Torture and other Cruel, Inhuman or Degrading Treatment or Punishment; the Human Rights Committee (HRC) which oversees the International Covenant on Civil and Political Rights; the Committee on Economic, Social and Cultural Rights (CESCR) which monitors the International Covenant on Economic, Social and Cultural Rights (ICESCR); the Committee on the Elimination of All Forms of Discrimination Against Women (CEDAW), monitoring the Convention on the Elimination of All Forms of Discrimination Against Women; and the Committee on the Rights of Persons with Disabilities (CRPD) which monitors the Convention on the Rights of Persons with Disabilities also increasingly seen many states questioned by other states on their actions to address physical punishment against children.
+At international level, UN Treaty Bodies which have addressed the issue of physical punishment of children include: the Committee Against Torture (CAT) which monitors the Convention Against Torture and other Cruel, Inhuman or Degrading Treatment or Punishment; the Human Rights Committee (HRC) which oversees the International Covenant on Civil and Political Rights; the Committee on Economic, Social and Cultural Rights (CESCR) which monitors the International Covenant on Economic, Social and Cultural Rights (ICESCR); the Committee on the Elimination of All Forms of Discrimination Against Women (CEDAW), monitoring the Convention on the Elimination of All Forms of Discrimination Against Women; and the Committee on the Rights of Persons with Disabilities (CRPD) which monitors the Convention on the Rights of Persons with Disabilities.
+The Universal Periodic Review (UPR), in place since 2006, has also increasingly seen many states questioned by other states on their actions to address physical punishment against children.